 - ETA recipients serve as assistant teachers in English language classrooms in their host country.

-To learn more about the Fulbright program and its grants, please be sure to visit the tutorials offered through the National Fulbright website.
-This tutorial discusses the Fulbright U.S. Student Program, how it fits within the larger Fulbright constellation of programs and general first steps in learning more about the U.S. Student Program.
+To learn more about the Fulbright program and its grants, please be sure to visit the tutorials and webinars offered through the National Fulbright website.
+The tutorials discuss the Fulbright U.S. Student Program, how it fits within the larger Fulbright constellation of programs and general first steps in learning more about the U.S. Student Program.
+The recorded webinars offer an opportunity to revisit webinars you have missed live for additional information on the application process.
+These are unedited recordings and tend to be 1-1.5 hours in length.
+Upcoming webinars can be viewed on the Events page.

 National Selection and Eligibility Criteria: While excellence in the field of study and a strong academic record are preconditions for this fellowship, candidates are also selected using the following criteria.